 If you have a therapist or coach that says the one way is how they always do it and it works, then you might want to get someone else.
 You want a therapist or coach who is aware of what you need and their primary focus is on getting to know you and identifying to be able to help you and allow you to be an active part of the process.

 Unfortunately, I hear a lot of times that partners go to get help and they are given a program to follow…and there isn’t a lot of room for individual needs and unique treatment opportunities.
 The therapist is looking at a “one size fits all” way of working with partners.
 I’ve never found this to work.

 Betrayal Trauma Recovery Only Gives Personal Assistance For Betrayal And Abuse Survivors

-Anne: This is why we don’t have pre-recorded modules at Betrayal Trauma Recovery.
-We don’t have pre-recorded classes.
+Anne: This is why we don’t have static modules at Betrayal Trauma Recovery.
+We don’t have static classes.
 All of our educational materials are free to everyone.
-The Recovery Group is facilitated by real, live professionals and our individual sessions are one-on-one support.
+The support calls and groups and a crisis drop-in group that we will begin soon have individual assistance from an APSATS coach.
 This is where the real change can begin.

 Dr. Steffens: We deal with the real person who is in front of us, with their unique history, their unique now, their unique strengths, their unique personality so people can’t be put in a module and expect it to work for everyone.

 So, just ask questions.
 Ask questions about how to work with partners.
 What is their belief about how this happened; what is their understanding around the model of co-dependency and co-addiction verses trauma.
 What books have you read?
 What training do you have?

 I’m always encouraging people to find someone who has specific training.
 As clinician (I’m both a clinician and a coach so I’m putting on my clinician hat), I am bound by ethical codes that say if I am declaring I am a specialist in something, I better be able to demonstrate that I have specialized training, experience, and supervision in that area.